RobSis/zsh-completion-generator/README.md

 from the help text of the program and generate a completion function automatically.

 It's a best-effort service, not guaranteed to work in all cases.
-Completion functions already defined (that somebody actually took time to write) are not overridden by this plugin.
+Completion functions already defined (and are therefore more thought out) are not overridden by this plugin.